ghi-electronics/Docs/brainpad/courses/programming/vb/variables_and_nested_statements.md

 The code example above takes the current value of `count` adds `1` to it then stores the result back into the same `count` variable.
 This is handy when incrementing a number like the score in a game or counting the number of times something happens in a program.

 > [!Tip]
-> You can shorten the above code to just `count++` It means the same as `count = count + 1`
+> You can shorten the above code to just `count += 1` It means the same as `count = count + 1`

 ## Using Variables to Change Buzzer Tones
-In the example below, we create two variables and use them to change the tone of the buzzer, each time a certian button is pressed.
+In the example below, we create two variables and use them to change the tone of the buzzer each time a certian button is pressed.

 ```vb
 Class Program